What are the responsibilities of a commercial landlord?

 Fixtures and fittings belonging to the landlord need to be safe to use, correctly installed and maintained by them.
-Tenants are responsible for the safety of and maintaining any fixtures and fittings they install.
-This should be made clear in the lease.
+However, tenants are responsible for the safety of and maintaining any fixtures and fittings they install.
+This should be clear in the lease.

 Air conditioning, heating or refrigeration systems

-Responsibility for air conditioning, heating or refrigeration systems rests with the party who has control over the technical functioning of the equipment, which will usually be the tenant.
-But, the landlord may retain responsibility for these if they retain some day-to-day responsibilities for running the site.
+Responsibility for air conditioning, heating or refrigeration systems rests whoever has control over the technical functioning of the equipment.
+This is usually the tenant.
+However, the landlord may retain responsibility for these if they retain some day-to-day responsibilities for running the site.

 Minimum Energy Efficiency Standards (MEES)